SiamVGG: Visual Tracking using Deeper Siamese Networks: Proposed Solution

 \subsubsection{Training Details}

 We use an end-to-end method to train the proposed SiamVGG.
-We choose the SoftMargin loss as the loss function (Equation (6)), where $y$ is the ground truth score map ($y[i] \in \{+1, -1\}$) and $x$ is the output score map. $n$ is the total number of elements in the score map.
+We choose the SoftMargin loss as the loss function (Equation ~\ref{eq:loss}), where $y$ (defined in Equation~\ref{eq:y}) is the ground truth score map ($y[i] \in \{+1, -1\}$) and $x$ is the output score map. $n$ is the total number of elements in the score map.

 During training, we initialize the first ten convolutional layers of our design using VGG-16 pre-trained model on ILSVRC classification dataset, and use the method proposed in~\cite{he2015delving} to initialize the output layer.
-Stochastic gradient descent (SGD) is applied with learning rate from $10^{-4}$ to $10^{-7}$ during training.
-The whole training process contains over 200 epochs and each epoch is consist of 6,000 sampled pairs.
+Stochastic gradient descent (SGD) is applied with learning rates from $10^{-4}$ to $10^{-7}$ during training.
+The whole training process contains over 200 epochs and each epoch consists of 6,000 sampled pairs.
 The gradients for each iteration are estimated using mini-batches of size 8.
 We use an IBM S822LC machine with 2$\times$Power8 CPUs, 512GB RAM, and 4$\times$Nvidia P100 GPUs to handle the training of SiamVGG.